 - RS232 connection.
 RS232 is designed for a point-to-point connection and is suitable for datalogging with a single instrument connected to a PC COM port.
 The instrument can be a Laureate meter with an RS232 interface board, or a Laureate transmitter, which comes standard with an RS232 port.

-- Laureate XLog Datalogging Software can be downloaded from this website at no charge by clicking on the self-extracting file xlog1_0_7.exe.
+- Laureate XLog Datalogging Software can be downloaded from this website at no charge by clicking on the self-extracting file xlog1_0_8.exe.
 To install, double-click on the file and follow the on-screen instructions.
-See XLog sample screens.
+See XLog sample screens and our Datalogging Manual.

 - Legacy Log Datalogging Software can also be downloaded at no chage by clicking on the self-extracting file log5_0_0.exe.
 This older software is only recommended for existing applications, since it has a different file format, can only be imported into Excel via ASCII files, and is not Ethernet enabled.
 See Log sample screens.